The society for Beekeepers in and around the Chalfonts in Buckinghamshire UK

-Fiona, your newsletter Editor, is always hungry for great articles for our newsletter.
-If you’d like to write about your beekeeping experiences please get in touch with her via our Contact Us page.
+Gwyn and Fiona, your newsletter Editors, are always hungry for great articles and pictures for our newsletter.
+If you’d like to write about your beekeeping experiences please get in touch with them via our Contact Us page.

 The society was founded from the members of Slough Beekeepers in 1976 with the aim of providing a beekeeping society in the Chalfonts.
 The aim of the society is to promote the craft of beekeeping, publicise its benefits in the local community, and to foster co-operation between local beekeepers.
 It has been supporting and promoting beekeeping in the Chalfonts for 30 years.

 From it small beginnings the society has grown to an active group of beekeepers with over 100 members.
 Society members have over 250 hives in the area, housing more than 12 million bees at the height of summer, ensuring pollination of fruit bushes and trees, vegetable crops and flowers.
 Local honey can be found for sale in delicatessens, butchers, health food shops and other shops in the area as well as at local shows during the summer.
 It is believed to offer a natural remedy against hay fever.